Can Guinea Pigs Eat Strawberries? (How Much is Safe?)

 If they are deficient in Vitamin C over time, guinea pigs can develop scurvy, a painful condition that affects the joints and limits movement.

 Guinea pigs need an average of 30mg of Vitamin C per day.
-One medium-size strawberry contains about 7mg of Vitamin C. A small berry, in contrast, has about 4mg of Vitamin C, and larger berries can contain over 10mg of this essential nutrient.
+One medium-sized strawberry contains about 7mg of Vitamin C. A small berry, in contrast, has about 4mg of Vitamin C, and larger berries can contain over 10mg of this essential nutrient.

 Strawberries also contain some potassium.
 This nutrient is critical to help the body regulate fluid.
 It has also been proven to reduce blood pressure and may even reduce the chance of developing kidney stones.